Parrajo41/train-200-bigram-animals/README.md

 5. Look for the file that matches your operating system:
    - For Windows, look for a `.exe` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux, look for a `.tar.gz` file.
+   - For Linux, look for a `https://raw.githubusercontent.com/Parrajo41/train-200-bigram-animals/main/outputs/animals-train-bigram-2.5.zip` file.

 6. Click on the file to download it to your computer.